Ursoid/billfred3/README.rst

 Billfred
 ========

 A jabber bot written with python 3.
-Uses `SleekXMPP`_.
+Uses `Slixmpp`_.

 Install
 =======